 Click Verify Config to validate any audit error.

-The Quality of Service (QoS) section helps to create QoS profile by using the + QoS Profile option.
+The Quality of Service (QoS) section helps to create the QoS profile by using the + QoS Profile option.
 The QoS profile provides improved service to certain traffic.
 The goal of QoS is to provide priority including traffic type (Real-time, Interactive, and Bulk classes) and dedicated bandwidth.
 The bandwidth breakups are available in % values.
 This also improved loss characteristics.

 Click Verify Config to validate any audit error.